tutoriel-pandul/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/image/09/IMG01.webp)

-The inventor of the first prototype of these glasses was Frédéric Bastiat in 1850 in a famous pamphlet: What is Seen and What is Not Seen.
+The inventor of the first prototype of these glasses was Frédéric Bastiat in 1850 in a famous pamphlet: _Ce qu’on voit et ce qu’on ne voit pas_.
 These glasses are those of the economist.
 They allow measuring the consequences of decisions made by the authorities on our lives.
 They are the glasses that "allow us to see what we do not see": the destruction caused by clientelist policies and false economic theories.
 Often we do not see their victims, nor their beneficiaries, in short, their real effects as opposed to the claims made in official speeches, what Bastiat calls "Economic Sophisms."
 The good economist, according to Bastiat, must describe the effects of political decisions on society.
 However, they must be attentive, not to their short-term effects on a particular group, but rather to their long-term consequences for society as a whole.
 Who are the victims and who are the beneficiaries of these policies?
 What are the hidden costs of a certain law or political decision?
 What would taxpayers have done instead of the government with the money that was taken from them in taxes?
 These are the questions posed by the good economist according to Bastiat.

 Thus, in Public Works, Bastiat writes: